 Magento 2.4 found numerous proponents especially among the Magento community enthusiasts and developers thanks to its GraphQL coverage.
 At the same time, some clients decided to stay at Magento 2.3, for now, and apply a proper patch.
 If you were the one asking yourself, “Should I perform Magento 2 upgrade or not?”, this might be the right time to make a move and upgrade your Magento store.

-Below, we provide a minimum of tech jargon to assess and share Magento 2.4.1 from the merchant’s perspective — just like we do, when consulting our clients.
+Below, we provide a minimal amount of tech jargon to assess and share Magento 2.4.1 from the merchant’s perspective, just as we do when consulting our clients.

-As it’s only a patch version it does not contain as many changes as we had in 2.4.0 but there’s also something worth mentioning:
+Although it’s only a patch version and does not contain as many changes as seen in 2.4.0, there are still some noteworthy updates:

 - Over 15 security fixes and platform security improvements